-Upon completion of the offerings, we will have outstanding an aggregate of 102,725,000 shares of common stock, assuming the issuance of 8,125,000 shares of common stock offered hereby and no exercise of options prior to completion of the offerings.
-Of these shares, the 42,875,000 shares sold in the offerings will be freely tradable without restriction or further registration under the Securities Act of 1933, except for any shares purchased by "affiliates" of PCA as that term is defined in Rule 144 under the Securities Act.
+Upon completion of the offerings, we will have outstanding an aggregate of shares of common stock, assuming the issuance of shares of common stock offered hereby and no exercise of options after , 1999.
+Of these shares, the shares sold in the offerings will be freely tradable without restriction or further registration under the Securities Act of 1933, except for any shares purchased by "affiliates" of PCA as that term is defined in Rule 144 under the Securities Act.
 Sales by affiliates of PCA would be subject to the limitations and restrictions described below.

-The remaining 59,850,000 shares of common stock held by existing stockholders were issued and sold by us in reliance on exemptions from the registration requirements of the Securities Act.
+The remaining shares of common stock held by existing stockholders were issued and sold by us in reliance on exemptions from the registration requirements of the Securities Act.
 All of the shares will be subject to 180 day "lock-up" agreements beginning on the date of this prospectus.
 Upon expiration of these lock-up agreements, the shares will become eligible for sale subject to the limitations of Rule 144 and Rule 701 and, in some cases, to contractual restrictions on transfer.

-As of September 1, 1999, a total of 3,132,800 shares of common stock have been issued to members of management under management equity agreements.
+As of September 1, 1999, a total of shares of common stock have been issued to members of management under management equity agreements.
 All of these shares are subject to restrictions on transfer following the offerings.
 Under these agreements, a stockholder may transfer up to 50% of his or her shares beginning 180 days after the completion of the offerings, and the remaining 50% over the twelve-month period following the 180th day after completion of the offerings.
-Based on the shares of common stock issued to members of management under management equity agreements as of September 1, 1999, 180 days after the effective date of the offerings, a total of approximately 1,566,400 shares of the common stock issued under the management equity agreements would be available for resale in the public market.

-In addition, as of September 1, 1999, there were a total of 6,576,460 shares of common stock subject to outstanding options under our 1999 Management Equity Compensation Plan, all of which will become vested and exercisable upon completion of the offerings.
+In addition, as of September 1, 1999, there were a total of shares of common stock subject to outstanding options under our 1999 Management Equity Compensation Plan, all of which will become vested and exercisable upon completion of the offerings.
 However, all of these shares are subject to 180 day lock-up agreements and to restrictions on transfer contained in the agreements pursuant to which the options were acquired.
 Under these agreements, an option holder may transfer up to 50% of his or her option shares beginning 180 days after the completion of the offerings and the remaining 50% over the twelve-month period following the 180th day after completion of the offerings.
-Based on the options outstanding as of September 1, 1999, 180 days after the effective date of the offerings, a total of approximately 3,288,230 shares of common stock subject to outstanding options would be available for resale in the public market.
+Based on the options outstanding as of September 1, 1999, 180 days after the effective date of the offerings, a total of approximately shares of common stock subject to outstanding options would be available for resale in the public market.